artem9k/minisd/README.md

-Can the dalle-mini treatment be applied to Stable Diffusion?
+C8an the dalle-mini treatment be applied to Stable Diffusion?

 >100m parameter model can be run on laptops, phone...
 YOLOv3 has 33M params.
-It runs at 4fps on a good phone A ~100M param model could generate images in near real-time on phones and desktop PCs
+It runs at 4fps on a good phone A ~100M param model could generate images in near real-time on phones and desktop PCs The unet can have less params, but include attention

 ### Todo list
 - [ ] Implement DDPM / DDPM-Improved